Pussy Riot vs. The Pseudo Religious of Eastern Europe

 Everybody was surprised, maybe with exception of some people, who – just like myself – have been telling themselves every year, every month: “it will come, it will come, the bubble will burst”.
 But even we were not sure, when it will happen.
 The number of people that took to the streets was some kind of revelation.
 Even sociological instruments failed to reveal, what was happening beneath the surface of the society.
 The most respectable survey institution, Levada Center – the best in Russia, and maybe even in Europe – before the parliamentary elections in December estimated that the Kremlin party, United Russia, will get about 55% of the votes, while in the end it got officially only 45% and in reality less than 35% of the vote.
 So yes, for many people in the society, even in the opposition the events that followed parliamentary elections were unexpected.

 But why has the opposition failed in their hour of trial, despite the fact, that we have so many movements, groups and parties?
-Why have they failed to get together, . . .
+Why have they failed to get together, to . . .

 Read more: Do Not Democratize Russia: We Will Do It Ourselves